Club Safety Plan

 Swimming Standards

-All rowers must be in good health and must be able to swim “at least” 50 meters in light clothing, this is a minimum requirement.
+All rowers must be in good health and must be able to float swim “at least” 50 meters in light clothing, this is a minimum requirement.

 Boat Safety Checks